GiovanniCanali/devtools_scicomp_project_2025/README.md

+# Development Tools for Scientific Computing

+Repository for the PhD course _Development Tools for Scientific Computing_, offered at SISSA during the 2024–2025 academic year.

+## Contacts
+Name: Giovanni Canali

+Email: gcanali@sissa.it

+PhD Course: AMMA

-# Structured State Space Models
+## Structured State Space Models

 This repository contains the implementation of **Structured State Space Models** as part of the final project for the course _Development Tools for Scientific Computing_ held at SISSA during the academic year 2024–2025.